peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 A string representation of this object.
-The value is converted to decimal and the decimal form of this number's value is returned.
-The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if the converted number's scale is positive or if the number's first nonzero decimal digit is more than five digits after the decimal point.
+The value is converted to a decimal number (using the EDecimal.FromEFloat method) and the decimal form of this number's value is returned.
+The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if the converted decimal number's exponent (EDecimal's Exponent property) is greater than 0 or if the number's first nonzero decimal digit is more than five digits after the decimal point.

 <a id="ToUInt16Checked"></a>
 ### ToUInt16Checked